 How to Write a TV Pilot, pt.
 1: Concept & Considerations

 My job is that I write for television.
-I have been hired to write for three different television shows, finishing up work on my third one right now.
+I’ve worked mostly in animation, though I’ve had a couple live action staff jobs, too.
+I have been hired to write for five different television shows, working as a story editor (like staff writer level two) on my fifth series right now.
 This doesn’t mean I’m a better writer than you or even a good writer at all.
 But at the very least, it makes me good at tricking people into hiring me to write for television shows.

 If you’d like to get a job writing for television (you should — it’s great), here’s how to write a sample pilot to submit to agents, execs, showrunners, etc. I get a lot of questions about this stuff, so I figured I would write all my thoughts down.